Financial Services Data Models Made Actionable with Data Integration

 We have been involved in a recent customer project where the client was trying to overcome several of these issues.
 Thanks to some innovative thinking from management, as well as some innovative uses of technology, they were able to achieve some significant business benefits.

 You can read more detail in the white paper, but here’s the background….

 A large financial services organization came to us with a very specific need.
-As you would expect, they have various regulatory and governance rules to comply with, which means there are many internal requirements guiding their development and data processing pipelines.
+They have various regulatory and governance rules to comply with, which means there are many internal requirements guiding their development and data processing pipelines.
 To help ensure compliance with various rules, it is necessary for them to be able to model their data processing pipeline to allow non-technical users to participate in audits and feature development.
 Maintaining data models and runnable code in multiple tools with only weak links between them (in the form of documentation or just institutional knowledge) introduces significant overhead and delay.

 We were called into action by a visionary executive, we’ll call him Mr. X, someone who recognized the pain experienced by different teams and that important projects were getting bogged down by lengthy processes.
 His vision was to innovate and improve these restrictive practices by bridging data models with data integration techniques.

 Generating runnable code directly from data models is a significant improvement on the above process.
 It removes various obstacles and inefficiencies from the implementation process – fewer resources are needed, the time needed is shortened and, most importantly, the generated code is guaranteed to match the model.
-This in turn can significantly improve an organization’s ability to prove that various regulations are followed and reduces the effort needed for various auditing and data lineage exercises.
+This can significantly improve an organization’s ability to prove that various regulations are followed.
+It reduces the effort needed for various auditing and data lineage exercises.

 Turn Data Models into ETL Jobs at the Click of a Button